 Let’s explore the latest trends in information technology and 4 practical tips for how your business can leverage them during your recovery.

 Many technology trends that have slowly been making traction, have seen an unprecedented boost in the past year.
 You’ve likely noticed a few of them as you’ve transitioned your team to working remotely or explored launching an eCommerce platform.
-But here are a few others to be aware of going into the end of 2020.
+But here are a few others to be aware of going into 2021.

 Marketplaces Like Upwork